Four regions of the European Green Belt

-• prepare reports on activities and developments,
+• Prepare reports on activities and developments

-• ensure regular communication with other players,
+• Ensure regular communication with other stakeholders

-• keep record of relevant activities,
+• Keep records of relevant activities

-• stimulate and initiate concrete projects,
+• Stimulate and initiate concrete projects

-• support national stakeholders in promoting the European Green Belt and
+• Support national stakeholders in promoting the European Green Belt, and

-• lobby on different levels.
+• Lobbying at different levels.

 Transboundary Cooperation

-The European Green Belt connects 16 EU countries, five candidate countries (Albania, Serbia, Montenegro, Macedonia, Turkey), one potential candidate (Kosovo (in accordance with UNSCR 1244 and opinion of ICJ)) and two non-EU countries (Russia and Norway).
-The initiative is an excellent geopolitical, ecopolitical and cultural opportunity for the EU.
+The European Green Belt connects 16 EU countries, 5 candidate countries (Albania, Serbia, Montenegro, North Macedonia, Turkey), 1 potential candidate country (Kosovo (in accordance with UNSCR 1244 and opinion of ICJ)) and 2 non-EU countries (Russia and Norway).
+The initiative is an excellent geopolitical, ecopolitical and cultural opportunity for the EU that establishes a framework for cross-border and cross-sector partnerships for nature conservation and sustainable regional development.
+In that sense, the Initiative is a potential for historical documentation and study of the Cold War, as well as the integration of old and new EU Member States, candidate countries, potential EU candidates and non-EU countries.

 Governance